-NBA Rumors: Klay Thompson To Test Free Agency Waters In 2019, According to Mychal Thompson
+NBA Rumors: Klay Thompson To Test Free Agency Waters In 2019, According To Mychal Thompson

 — Shams Charania (@ShamsCharania) June 4, 2018

 Klay Thompson said on numerous occasions that he’s willing to take a pay cut for the Warriors.
-But, there is still a plenty of time between now and the summer of 2019 to decide, and Thompson could still change his mind.
+But there is still plenty of time between now and the summer of 2019 to decide, and Thompson could still change his mind.
 If Thompson demands a maximum contract, the Warriors could still bring him back.
 The 28-year-old shooting guard has been an integral part of the team’s success, and no one can deny the fact that he deserves every single dollar that the Warriors will pay.
 However, they should be ready to be buried deep in the luxury tax hell.

 If Golden State lowballs Thompson, it will not be a surprise if he entertains offers from other NBA teams.
 Despite expressing his desire to remain as a Warrior, there are speculations that Thompson wants to play for a team where he could be the “main guy,” unlike in Bay Area where he is playing under the shadow of Stephen Curry and Kevin Durant.